Whitney Nic James

 July 27, 2020 by Whitney Leave a Comment

-My parents and little sis stopped by this weekend.
-It’s always a joy to have them over but lately, it’s been extra special when we’re together.
+My parents and little sis stopped by this weekend, and while it’s always a joy to have them over, lately, it’s been extra special when we’re together.
 Next month Taylor, my little sis, will be headed to Detriot for college.
-My family has always been tightknit, so knowing that Taylor won’t physically be with us as often as she has been will be an adjustment.
+My family has always been tight-knit, so knowing that Taylor won’t physically be with us as often as she has been will be an adjustment.
 Being so close to my family is something I never take for granted and remain grateful for.

-One thing I always look forward to when we’re together is playing a game.
-We’re a pretty competitive bunch and things can get a bit tense, but it’s always good clean competition.
+I always look forward to playing a game when we’re together.
+We’re a pretty competitive bunch, and things can get a bit tense, but it’s always good clean competition.
 Here are three games we usually play during a family game night:

 TableTopics Original